cardano-foundation/CIPs/CIP-0072/README.md

 ## **Specification**

 ### **Developers / Publishers**
-Developers and publishers of dApps can register their dApps by submitting a transaction on-chain that can be indexed and verifier by stores, auditors and other actors.
+Developers and publishers of dApps can register their dApps by submitting a transaction on-chain that can be indexed and verified by stores, auditors and other actors.

 ### **Stores / Auditors**
 Store and auditors should be able to follow the chain and find when a new dApp registration is **anchored** on-chain.
 They should then perform *integrity* and *trust* validations on the dApp's certificate and metadata.